RJbalikian/rs-hvsr/readme.md

 # Initial setup for HVSR Shakes

-In rs.local dashboard (in a web browser):
+In rs.local dashboard (with Shake on network or connected to ethernet cable, put `rs.local` in a web browser):
 1. Actions > Actions > Turn Offline Mode On (may require restart)
 2. Actions > Actions > Change SSH Password
 3. Settings > Data > Waveform Data Saving (set to something at least 60, more like 360 if large (>64gb) SD card; may require restart)

+# Network configuration
+Wifi is not recommended to have on during acquisition.
+However, you will likely need to have internet connectivity (wifi or otherwise) to set up the Shake initially.

+## Set up networks
 In terminal:
-1. Add Wifi networks
+1. If using wifi to set up Shake, add Wifi networks
     1. Edit WPA Supplicant to include wifi networks of interest
     2. `sudo nano /etc/wpa_supplicant/wpa_supplicant.conf`
     3. Add your information as below: